-The other day I was installing mysql2 gem on macOS for Ruby 2.6.2, something that was supposed to be quite a simple thing.
-I knew I would most likely have some trouble with compiling its native extension, but that usually and rather unglamorously boils down to finding the correct MySQL development libraries.
-However, there were unexpected twists and turns that motivated me for this writeup.
+The other day I was installing mysql2 gem on macOS for Ruby 2.6.2, something that was supposed to be less than a walk in the park.
+I knew I would most likely have some hiccups when compiling gem’s native extension, but that usually and rather unglamorously boils down to finding the correct MySQL dev libraries.
+However, there were unexpected twists and turns.

 $ asdf shell ruby 2.6.2 $ gem install mysql2 Building native extensions.
 This could take a while...
 ERROR: Error installing mysql2: ERROR: Failed to build gem native extension. ... mysql client is missing.
 You may need to 'brew install mysql' or 'port install mysql', and try again. ...